 This is because the ocean is an infinitely complex, gigantic and multidimensional volume with length, width, and depth.
-It's also important to consider that the ocean's properties change by the second.
-Therefore, we now add an extra dimension into the mix: time.
+What's more, it's changing by the second.

 Currently, properties of these four dimensions like temperature, salinity, velocity and sea level are largely mapped on flat two dimensional (2D) plots.
-Because of this, studying them requires a lot of mental gymnastics.
-As a result, our gymnasts (scientists) translate pages upon pages of graphs into dynamic, multidimensional meanings in their heads.
+To study them, our scientists do a lot of mental gymnastics, translating pages upon pages of graphs into multidimensional meanings in their heads.

 We think there's a better way.